 Water temperature near Tahoe’s surface is usually around 40-50oF (4.5 to 10oC), sometimes it can warm up to 65 to 70oF (18 to 21oC) during August and September.
 It’s 501 meters deep, and its surface elevation is at 1897 meters, by the way, so no wonder it’s so cold.

 Where to stay?

-There’s tons of campgrounds in the area, but if you prefer sleeping in bed, you can choose from accommodations in the nearby towns like South Lake Tahoe, Tahoe City, Incline Village – just to mention few of them.
+There are tons of campgrounds in the area, but if you prefer sleeping in bed, you can choose from accommodations in the nearby towns like South Lake Tahoe, Tahoe City, Incline Village – just to mention a few of them.